 | Energy and fatigue | SubQ injection | 100-200mg 3x/week | 2-4 weeks |

-| Anti-aging | SubQ or IV | 200mg SubQ 3x/wk or 500mg IV monthly | 3+ months |
+| Anti-aging | SubQ or IV | 200mg SubQ 3x/week or 500mg IV monthly | 3+ months |

 | Cognitive function | SubQ injection | 150-200mg 3x/week | 4-8 weeks |

-| Addiction recovery | IV | 750-1,500mg daily x 5-10 days | Acute only |
+| Addiction recovery | IV | 750-1,500mg daily for 5-10 days | Acute protocol |

 | Athletic recovery | SubQ injection | 100mg 3-5x/week | Ongoing |

-| Budget-conscious | Oral NMN | 250-500mg/day | Daily, long-term |
+| Budget-conscious | Oral NMN | 250-500mg/day | Daily long-term |

 How to Titrate NAD+ Dosage